microsoft/SymCrypt/README.md

 4. Configure CMake compilation:
     * For 32-bit Windows targets: `cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake-toolchain/windows-x86.cmake -A Win32`
     * For 64-bit Windows targets: `cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake-toolchain/windows-amd64.cmake`
+    * For 64-bit Linux targets: `cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake-toolchain/linux-amd64.cmake`
-    * For Linux (or Windows with no CPU optimizations): `cmake ..`
+    * For no CPU optimizations: `cmake ..`
+    * Optionally, for a release build, specify `-DCMAKE_BUILD_TYPE=Release`
 5. `cmake --build .`
+    * Optionally specify -jN where N is the number of processes you wish to spawn for the build

 If compilation succeeds, the output will be put in the `exe` subdirectory relative to where compilation occurred (i.e. `bin/exe` if you followed the instructions above).

 The SymCrypt unit test is in the `unittest` directory.
 It runs extensive functional tests on the SymCrypt library.
 On Windows it also compares results against on other implementations such as the Windows APIs CNG and CAPI, and the older crypto libraries rsa32 and msbignum, if they are available.
 It also provides detailed performance information.

 # Security Bugs
 If you believe you have found a problem that affects the security of this code, please do **NOT** create an issue or pull request, but instead email your comments to secure@microsoft.com.

 # Contribute
 We love to receive comments and suggestions.
 Unfortunately we cannot accept external code contributions at this time.